kptdev/kpt/docsy/content/en/guides/consumer/get/_index.md

 fetching package staging/cockroachdb from https://github.com/kubernetes/examples to cockroachdb
 ```

-This command copied the contents of the `staging/cockroachdb` subdirectory
+The contents of the `staging/cockroachdb` subdirectory in the
-in the `https://github.com/kubernetes/examples` to the local folder
+`https://github.com/kubernetes/examples` were copied to the local folder
 `cockroachdb`.

 {{% pageinfo color="info" %}}
-- any git subdirectory containing configuration may be fetched as a package
+- Any git subdirectory containing configuration (e.g. `deploy.yaml`) may be
+  fetched and used as a package
-- the local package directory name does NOT need to match the remote
+- The local directory name that the package is copied to does NOT need to
-  directory name
+  match the upstream directory name it is copied from
-- including `.git` as part of the repo name is optional for well known hosts
+- including `.git` as part of the repo name is optional but good practice to
-  such as GitHub
+  ensure the repo + subdirectory are parsed correctly by the tool.
 {{% /pageinfo %}}

 ## View the Kptfile